Tuanshu/Hermes-Function-Calling/seed_42_test.md

 2024-03-27:06:34:04,936 INFO     [functioncall_use_case.py:151] Assistant Message:
 The current stock price of Tesla (TSLA) is $177.67.
 This information is obtained directly from the function call made, which returned a float value of 177.67.
 It's the result from the `get_current_stock_price` function where we passed the stock symbol "TSLA" as an argument.
 With this information, I have completed the task for this query related to stock prices.
 No further function calls are needed here because the query has been answered.

+[ts] response cache in client=role='assistant' content='The current stock price of Tesla (TSLA) is $177.67.
+This information is obtained directly from the function call made, which returned a float value of 177.67.
+It\'s the result from the `get_current_stock_price` function where we passed the stock symbol "TSLA" as an argument.
+With this information, I have completed the task for this query related to stock prices.
+No further function calls are needed here because the query has been answered.' function_call=None